List of FIFA World Cup own goals

 This is a list of all own goals scored during FIFA Men's World Cup matches (not including qualification games).
 In 1997, FIFA published guidelines for classifying an own goal as "when a player plays the ball directly into his own net or when he redirects an opponent’s shot, cross or pass into his own goal", and excludes "shots that are on target (i.e. goal-bound) and touch a defender or rebound from the goal frame and bounce off a defender or goalkeeper".

-Of the 2,720 goals scored at the 22 final tournaments of the World Cup, only 54 have been own goals.
-No player has scored multiple own goals.
-Mexico's players have scored own goals on four occasions each, while France has benefited on six occasions from opponents scoring own goals.
-Of the 53 matches with an own goal, nine have ended as wins for the team scoring the own goal, and eight have ended as draws.
-All but 13 own goals have been scored in the first stages of the tournament.
+Of the over 3,000 goals scored at the 23 final tournaments of the World Cup, only 68 have been own goals.
+Mexico and Morocco have each scored own goals on four occasions, while France has benefited on six occasions from opponents scoring own goals.
+Of the 67 matches with an own goal, ten have ended as wins for the team scoring the own goal, and eleven have ended as draws.
+All but 15 own goals have been scored in the first stages of the tournament.

+The only player to score multiple own goals is Mohamed Hany of Egypt.
+He scored for both Belgium and Australia in 2026.

 Following the 1994 murder of Colombian Andrés Escobar by a fan who was angry that Escobar's own goal had led to their country's early exit from that year's World Cup, own goals at the tournament have been subject to intense scrutiny, to stave off accusations of collusion.
-The 2018 World Cup, dubbed by The Washington Post as "among the cruelest in history" based on own goals mid-way through the group stages, ended up doubling the previous record for number of own goals at a single tournament.
+The 2018 World Cup, dubbed by The Washington Post as "among the cruelest in history" based on own goals mid-way through the group stages, ended up doubling the previous record for number of own goals at a single tournament, with twelve.

+The 2026 tournament holds the record of most own goals, with 14.